fertrig/ai-finops-dashboard/approach.md

 Top Customers Table:
 There was no requirement to display tenants on the dashboard.
 However, I think it would be useful to know the tenant for the top spenders thus I implemented a simple solution.
 I added a label to the top customers table to let the user know that the tenant is part of the customer id.

+Memory consumption:
-I asked the AI to estimate the memory required to store 5 minutes of metrics...
+I asked the AI to estimate the memory used by storing the metrics in memory in both the server and the front end.
+It estimated that it is less than 10MB for each.
+More detail results [here](docs/memory-estimations.md).
+I also profiled the dashboard using chrome dev tools.
+I run "Allocation on timeline" which didn't show any bursts or memory growth over time.

 To do:
 - Displaying "reconnecting" on the dashboard when the exponential backoff is in progress.
 - Implementation and testing of 24 hours of metrics.
 - Fix labels on x-axis of token usage chart.
 - Implement something like trpc.io to enable type safe communication between frontend and backend.
+- Tighten up CORS, it currently allows all origins.
+- Tests for the client-side buffering are important.
+I run out of time to implement them.